 Maintaining effective communication with our customers is the key to enhancing the quality of products and services, and to maximising customer satisfaction.
 We communicate with our customers by arranging regular joint business planning meetings, senior management meetings as well as feedback collection and other means of direct communication.
-We also pay visits to our tenants regularly to facilitate communication with them.
 During the Reporting Period, a total number of 8 products and service related complaints were received.
 The complaints were handled by designated employees promptly and all the complaints were settled within the Reporting Period.